-For any $p\in \De(K)$, one defines a game of incomplete information on one side, denoted by $\G(p)$, as follows: \begin{itemize} \item Before the play, $k\in K$ is chosen according to $p$ and told to player $1$. \item Then, the game $G^{k}$ is played, i.e. player $1$ (resp. $2$) chooses $s\in S$ (resp. $t\in T$). \end{itemize} The set of strategies of player $1$ (resp. $2$) is $S^K$ (resp. $T$).
-For any $(\hat{s},t)\in S^K \times T$, the payoff is given by
+Let us start by considering the case $L=\{\ell\}$, and set $G^{k}:=G^{k\ell}$ for all $k\in K$ to simplify the notation.
+To the collection of zero-sum games (henceforth, games) $\{(S,T,G^k),\ k\in K\}$, we associate two families of games, the so-called primal and dual games, parameterised in terms of a probability $p\in \De(K)$ and a vector $x\in \RR^K$, respectively. \paragraph{The primal game $\G(p)$.} To every probability distribution $p\in \De(K)$ corresponds a game with incomplete information on one side, defined as follows: \begin{itemize} \item Before the play, $k\in K$ is chosen according to $p$ and told to Player $1$. \item Then, the game $(S,T,G^{k})$ is played, i.e. Player 1 chooses $s\in S$, Player 2 chooses $t\in T$ (both choices being independent and simultaneous), and the payoff is $G^k(s,t)$. \end{itemize}